 “No one knows about her.
 Diana is an illegitimate daughter,” Bolton explains.

 “Why are we hiding like criminals?”
-Christophe protests.
+Christopher protests.

 “The story could be disastrous for Pierce’s reputation,” Shane explains.
 “His people will do anything to suppress an unwelcome affair.
 You’ll be the first to face his wrath.”